tryingsomestuff/Minic/README.md

 - Minic 2.43 is tested at 3115 on the [CCRL BLITZ 1CPU scale](http://ccrl.chessdom.com/ccrl/404/)
 - Minic 3.06 + Nocturnal Nadir is tested at 3233 on the [CCRL BLITZ 1CPU scale](http://ccrl.chessdom.com/ccrl/404/)
 #### FRC
-- Minic 3.06 + nocturnal nadir is tested at 3282 on the [CCRL FRC list](http://ccrl.chessdom.com/ccrl/404FRC/)
+- Minic 3.08 + Negligible Nystagmus  is tested at 3293 on the [CCRL FRC list](http://ccrl.chessdom.com/ccrl/404FRC/)

 ### CEGT
 #### 40/4